tabpanelwidget/tabpanelwidget/.github/ISSUE_TEMPLATE/bug_report-for-tabpanelwidget-dot-com.md

 ---
 name: Bug report for tabpanelwidget.com
-about: Create a report to help us improve
+about: Create a report to help us improve the website
 title: "[WEBSITE]"
 labels: ''
 assignees: thierryk